 If a file is protected, you’ll see the Lock on the Media Library list of media items.

-If an image is protected, the page where it is displayed will show a broken image in its place.
+If an image is protected, the page where it is displayed will show a broken image in its place for users who are not logged in.